tlovett1/custom-contact-forms/README.md

   CCF uses RESTful HTTP verbs such as PUT and DELETE.
 If your web server does not support those HTTP requests, the plugin will not work.
 You will need to contact your host to resolve this.

+* __Form mail is not getting emailed to me.
+What's wrong?__

+  CCF relies on default WordPress email functionality.
+If CCF email is not sending, most likely no WordPress email is sending.
+You can test this by trying to send yourself a lost password email.
+If you don't receive the lost password email, then there is an issue with your host or a plugin/theme conflict.

 ## Development

 #### Setup